Everything You Need to Know About Busy Lizzies

 Busy Lizzies can be grown in borders, raised beds, pots, containers, troughs and hanging baskets but should be kept away from overly damp parts of the garden due to the risk of disease/mould.

 Some gardeners have reported that Busy Lizzies lack flowers if grown in a crowded spot.
-This is most likely due to the plant competing for sunlight where it has to grow taller at the expense of blooms.
+Based on my experience, I feel this is most likely due to the plant competing for sunlight, where it has to grow taller at the expense of blooms.

 Closeup of a Busy Lizzie petal